 No make-up work will be allowed.
 All students can make up a missed exam with an approved absence.
-If an exam is missed due to a serious verifiable circumstance, the zero exam grade will be replaced with the final exam grade (see Replacement Policy).
+If an exam is missed due to a serious verifiable circumstance, the zero exam grade will be replaced with the final exam grade.
 Students who must miss work due to official University business must make other arrangements beforehand.